m417z/ntdoc/descriptions/ntnotifychangedirectoryfile.md

 `NtNotifyChangeDirectoryFile` is used to process changes to directory File Object.
-Becouse function returns immediatelly with `STATUS_PENDING`, you must decide to use Event Object or *APC* routine as notification form.
+Because function returns immediately with `STATUS_PENDING`, you must decide to use Event Object or *APC* routine as notification form.

 ### FileHandle